DanteBortone/episodic-notes/README.md

 --------------------------------------
 This repository was made using xcode.
 It has two apps.
 The main program is "Episodic Notes".
 The second is a helper app "ScriptTaker”, which will listen for the keyboard shortcut.
 Log out and back in for other applications to register for the shortcut  **<command @>**.
 Pressing this shortcut command will to make a bullet or note from other programs.

-Episodic notes communicates though other applications through applescripts.
-This allows users to customize the way the Episodic will handle the way to take notes for each application.
+Episodic notes communicates with other applications through applescripts.
+This allows users to customize the way Episodic will handle taking notes for each application.

 **Supported applications**